UBS: Shift to private banking and market reemergence: 2010–2022

 In July 2021, during the COVID-19 pandemic, UBS announced it would continue to allow for flextime and remote work by many employees, noting that they did not impede productivity.
 The announcement distinguished the bank from its competitors, such as Morgan Stanley and Goldman Sachs, which pressured on employees to return to the office as COVID-19 lockdowns and measures eased.

 In January 2022, UBS agreed to acquire Wealthfront for $1.4 billion.
 UBS expects to accelerate its growth in the US with the purchase, and will operate Wealthfront as a business within UBS Global Wealth Management.
 The acquisition was mutually terminated in September 2022 with both companies not providing a reason.
 UBS announced that it would instead invest in a $69.7 million note convertible into Wealthfront shares, valuing the latter at its acquisition price.

-In November 2022, Fang Xinghai, vice chairperson of the China Securities Regulatory Commission, made remarks by prerecorded video to the Global Financial Leaders' Investment Summit.
-In it, he warned investors to not read too much foreign news (international media) about China, and said that some international investors read "too much" of it.Later at the Summit, Colm Kelleher said, regarding global bankers, that "we're all very pro-China," and in reference to Fang's comments, said "We're not reading the American press, we actually buy the [China] story."
+In November 2022, Fang Xinghai, vice chairman of the China Securities Regulatory Commission, made remarks by prerecorded video to the Global Financial Leaders' Investment Summit.
+In it, he warned investors to not read too much foreign news (international media) about China, and said that some international investors read "too much" of it.
+Later at the Summit, Colm Kelleher said, regarding global bankers, that "we're all very pro-China," and in reference to Fang's comments, said "We're not reading the American press, we actually buy the [China] story."